DHTMLX/docs-diagram/docs/guides/ai-integrations/ai-demo.md

 ### Installing dependencies

-To install dependencies and run the app, you need to make use of a package manager.
-To install the demo app described in this guide, you should use [npm](https://www.npmjs.com/) by calling the following command:
+To install dependencies and run the app, you need a package manager.
+This guide uses [npm](https://www.npmjs.com/) — install the demo app by calling the following command:

 ~~~jsx
 npm install